boardfish/org-mode/README.md

 Primarily a first attempt at Ruby on Rails.
 A personal organiser that hooks into various APIs including Trello and GitHub.

+## Prerequisites

+- A todo and done list on Trello somewhere.
+They don't have to be on the same board.
+- A list of links on Trello, named as what they'll display as and with the link itself in the card description.

 ## Installation

 Clone the repository and run `bundle install` in the directory.
 Once you've moved the example_api_configs.rb to app/controllers/api_configs.rb and filled it with your details, run `bin/rails server` to host it and navigate to the port it's open at.